foolishmonk-c/Food_Delivery/README.md

 # Hangry

-Hangry is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It aims to provide users with a smooth and interactive experience to explore and order food when they're feeling "hangry" (hungry + angry).
+Nawab Delivery is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It aims to provide users with a smooth and interactive experience to explore and order food when they're feeling "Nawab Delivery" (Nawab + Delivery).

 ## Tech Stack